TBD54566975/developer.tbd.website/docs/ssi/ssi-console.md

 ## Installation
 :::info
 The SSI Console leverages the SSI Service which is packaged as a Docker container.
 Make sure you have [Docker downloaded](https://www.docker.com/products/docker-desktop/) and running on your desktop.

+Alternatively, you can visit the [SSI playground](https://console.benri.io/), and skip ahead to the [next section](#create-a-decentralized-identifier-did).
 :::

 Verify that both `docker` and `docker-compose` commands are available: